 How is the OSAH hearing conducted?

 The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
 Because the burden is on your Peachtree City DUI officer or Georgia State Patrol trooper to establish that the statutory factors were met, the officer testifies first.
 Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
 The Peachtree City DUI officer is then subject to cross-examination.
 There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
-Our witnesses would then be subject to cross examination from the other side.
-Once the testimony and presentation of the evidence is finished, each side can make a closing argument.
+Our witnesses would then be subject to cross-examination from the other side.
+Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
 The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
 If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.

 What happens if I win the hearing?

 If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
 This does not mean that your Peachtree City criminal charges are being dismissed, but an OSAH hearing can be a great tool to gain an advantage in your Peachtree City DUI criminal case.

 What happens if I lose my hearing?